Lansoweb/LosRateLimit/README.md

 LosRateLimit is a php middleware to implement a rate limit.

 First, the middleware will look for an X-Api-Key header to use as key.
-If not found, it will fallback to the remote IP.
+If not found, it will fall back to the remote IP.

-Each one, has it's own limits (see configuration bellow).
+Each one has its own limits (see configuration below).

 Attention!
 This middleware does not validate the Api Key, you must add a middleware before this one to validate it.

 ## Requirements

-* PHP >= 7.1
+* PHP >= 7.4
 * Psr\SimpleCache implementation

 ## Installation